seamusdemora/seamusdemora.github.io/MacStuff.md

 ### 31. The Strange Case of `airport`

-I've seen references to **"Airport"** in various articles for years without knowing what they were on about.
+~~I've seen references to **"Airport"** in various articles for years without knowing what they were on about.
 Yeah - there's the odd app called [`AirPort Utility`](https://support.apple.com/guide/aputility/welcome/mac) in the folder labeled `Other` in `Launchpad`- the folder where they put a few other seldom-used apps.
 But as far as I knew, this  `AirPort Utility` was used *only* for light administrative duty on my *old-and-now-no-longer-manufactured* [Time Capsule](https://en.wikipedia.org/wiki/AirPort_Time_Capsule).
-I was amazed to see that it was still included in Catalina - Apple being so fond of casting out legacy items.
+I was amazed to see that it was still included in Catalina - Apple being so fond of casting out legacy items.~~

-But as it turns out, there's a *command-line utility* named `airport` that's been around for quite some time - maybe since Apple first embraced wifi?
+~~But as it turns out, there's a *command-line utility* named `airport` that's been around for quite some time - maybe since Apple first embraced wifi?
 It may be useful for exercising a bit of **administrative control** over wifi, but I'll postpone that discussion.
-This note is simply an introduction.
+This note is simply an introduction.~~

-The **strange** things about `airport` are its location in the filesystem, and the stupefying lack of documentation.
+~~The **strange** things about `airport` are its location in the filesystem, and the stupefying lack of documentation.
 Even by Apple's low standards for documentation, `man airport` is laughable!
 If you never use `airport`, you should at least enter `man airport` from the command line - what ***were*** these wankers thinking?!
-Equally laughable is the output of `airport -h` - the so-called "help menu"!
+Equally laughable is the output of `airport -h` - the so-called "help menu"!~~

-As for its location: `/System/Library/PrivateFrameworks/Apple80211.framework/Versions/Current/Resources/airport`
+~~As for its location: `/System/Library/PrivateFrameworks/Apple80211.framework/Versions/Current/Resources/airport`~~

-Yes - seriously - that's where it is - at least for Catalina & Mojave.
+~~Yes - seriously - that's where it is - at least for Catalina & Mojave.
 Older versions of macOS have it in a different, but equally odd location.
 If you want to try `airport` you could start by reading [this post on OSX Daily](https://osxdaily.com/2007/01/18/airport-the-little-known-command-line-wireless-utility/).
-I **hope** to find a use for `airport` in conjunction with `networksetup` to overcome the *promising-but-utterly-useless* `Network` configuration tool in the `System Preferences` app - but that's for another day.
+I **hope** to find a use for `airport` in conjunction with `networksetup` to overcome the *promising-but-utterly-useless* `Network` configuration tool in the `System Settings` app - but that's for another day.~~

+I get truly sick and f**g tired of searching for Apple documentation; not just on `airport`, but on virtually anything!
+I don't use AI often, but I did in this case.
+When I finally pinned down the robot, I got this quote:

+>  Apple’s documentation ecosystem makes it difficult to distinguish between an officially announced deprecation and a change mentioned only in beta release notes.
+In the case of AirPort Utility, Apple’s public support documentation does not provide a clear, stable deprecation notice, leaving users dependent on third-party reporting to interpret the product’s future.

+And so apparently Apple has deprecated `airport` from macOS, but they haven't actually made an announcement to that effect! ***What a bunch of lame assholes they are.***

 [↑](#table-of-contents)